Woman who killed 3-year-old daughter and left her on ballfield is sentenced to 30 years - WTOP News

 “I wasn’t OK then,” Haas added, recalling her drug abuse, mental health issues and relationship with Emma’s stepfather, Brandon Haas. “… I’m trying my best to be better than I was.”

-Brandon Haas, 41, was to be sentenced later Thursday after pleading guilty to one felony count and three misdemeanor counts of endangering the welfare of a child.
+Brandon Haas, 41, was sentenced later Thursday to four years and one month in prison.
+He pleaded guilty earlier to one felony count and three misdemeanor counts of endangering the welfare of a child.

+Haas tearfully apologized for not going to authorities when, according to the defense, Kristie Haas told him on July 27, 2019, that “something was wrong” with Emma.

+“I do not know what happened between Kristie and Emma,” he said, adding that Kristie implied that it would be easy for people to blame him, as a stepfather.

 Kristie and Brandon Haas were arrested in Pennsylvania in October 2020.
 Authorities say the couple withheld food and medical care from Emma while also subjecting her and her siblings to excessive forced exercise and inappropriate physical discipline.